gulki/BIN784/README.md

 *Teaching material for BIN784 - Bioinformatics for Population Genetics /  @Dept of Bioinformatics @Hacettepe University*

-This repository contains course material -files for teaching basic population genetics analysis in the course BIN784 - Bioinformatics for Population Genetics which I teach @Dept of Bioinformatics @Hacettepe University for PhD Programme.
+This repository contains course material -files for teaching basic population genetics analysis in BIN784 - Bioinformatics for Population Genetics which I teach @Dept of Bioinformatics @Hacettepe University.

 ### **REFERENCES:**